 Only a stone’s throw away from B&B Grottone is the gorgeous view of the cliff of Polignano a mare.
 You might have already seen a thousand such pictures online but nothing will beat when you’re there in person!
 It’s breathtaking.

-Take a walk to see the statue of the famous singer Domenico Mudugno.
-You might remember him from the famous song- VOLARE!
-It continues in my head as I write…..Polignano is his home town so make sure to see the commemoration the town gave to him, with a great view of the sea.
+Take a walk to see the statue of the famous singer Domenico Mudugno who you will remember him from the famous song- VOLARE!
+It continues in my head as I write…..Polignano was Domenico Mudugno’s home town and the statue is a great commemoration by the town.

 Where to Stay:

 - Joya Canti di Stagione: fresh shakes and salads.

-- Bar Millennium: coffee and aperitivo.
+- Bar Millennium: coffee and aperitivo

 - MINT: cheese, wine and salads.
 Don’t miss their cheesecakes!

-- La Terazza: Wide variety of pizza.
+- La Terazza: Wide variety of pizza

-- Super Mago el Gelo: Gelato and Caffè Speciale.
+- Super Mago el Gelo: Gelato and Caffè Speciale